openflighthpc/private-cloud-template-resources/README.md

 ### JupyterLab Jumpstart

 This template launches a gateway node that automatically configures a Jupyter Lab environment accessible through web suite on the external IP of the node.
 It comes with 100GB of local storage across the whole system.

+### Container Cruncher Small

+This template launches a gateway node and 2 compute nodes.
+The cluster runs a Kubernetes cluster configuration for the user `flight` with shared storage of 100GB shared over the configured NFS directories.